microsoft/BuildTourHack/stories/2/222_Share.md

 1. Now that the image has been copied to the ApplicationData.Current.LocalFolder, the Knowzy WPF app needs to be able to detect that an image has been shared.
 We will use a FileSystemWatcher to detect when an image has been to the ApplicationData.Current.LocalFolder.
 We will make this a feature that is only supported when the app is running as a Desktop Bridge app.
-Add the following code to ViewModels\MainView.xaml.cs in the Microsoft.Knowzy.WPF project:
+Add the following code to Views\MainView.xaml.cs in the Microsoft.Knowzy.WPF project:

         using System;
         using System.Diagnostics;